Greenville–Washington combined statistical area

-The Greenville-New Bern-Kinston Combined Statistical Area, as defined by the United States Census Bureau, is an area consisting of seven counties in Eastern North Carolina.
-As of the 2011 census, the CSA had a population of 427,723 (though a July 1, 2009 estimate placed the population at 399,848).
+The Greenville–Washington, NC Combined Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties in Eastern North Carolina.
+As of the 2011 census estimate, the CSA had a population of 427,723, compared to 399,848 in the 2009 census estimate.

+It consists of the Greenville, NC Metropolitan Statistical Area and the Washington, NC micropolitan statistical area.
+Formerly, the CSA included the Kinston, NC micropolitan statistical area which was removed in 2023.